Malcolm Orme Little: Military career

 After four years in command of the 9th Lancers, and having served the normal period in command, Little was retired on half-pay – for the first time – on 15 March 1904.
 On 24 June 1904, as part of Edward VII's Birthday Honours, he was invested as a Companion of the Order of the Bath (CB).
 He was recalled to active service on 4 May 1905 as a Staff Officer for Imperial Yeomanry and was promoted to the substantive rank of colonel.
 He retired for the second time on 17 October 1908.

 With the outbreak of the First World War, Colonel Little was once again recalled to active service.
 On 18 September 1914 he was temporarily appointed as an Inspector of Remounts.
 On 20 January 1915, he was appointed as brigade commander, of the second line yeomanry 2/1st Welsh Border Mounted Brigade under the command of the 63rd (2nd Northumbrian) Division in the Newcastle area of Northumberland.
 In April 1916, the brigade joined the 1st Mounted Division in East Anglia but by July it had left for the Morpeth, Northumberland area.
 At this time he was promoted to the temporary rank of brigadier-general.
 On 13 June 1917 he relinquished his command, and retired for the third and final time and was granted the honorary rank of brigadier-general in August 1917.

 Polo

 Little won the International Polo Cup in 1886 for Britain alongside John Henry Watson, Captain Thomas Hone, and Captain the Hon.
 Richard Lawley, 4th Baron Wenlock.

 Personal life

-Little married Iris Hermione Brassey (10 November 1879 or 1880 – 6 August 1970), the daughter of Albert Brassey and the Hon.
-Matilda Maria Helena Bingham, on 7 July 1903 at St George's, Hanover Square, Westminster, London.
-He was appointed as a Commander of the Order of the British Empire (CBE) later.
-On 19 January 1923, Little was commissioned as a Deputy Lieutenant for the County of Warwick.
+On 7 July 1903 at St George's, Hanover Square, in Westminster, London, Little was married to Iris Hermione Brassey (1879/80–1970), the daughter of Albert Brassey and the Hon.
+Matilda Maria Helena Bingham (a daughter of the 4th Baron Clanmorris).
+Together, they were the parents of: